 MOD EUR/9A21A9/14

-11.48 If, after the expiry of the period of seven years from the date of receipt of the relevant complete information referred to in No. 9.1 or 9.2, as appropriate, the administration responsible for the satellite network has not brought the frequency assignments to stations of the network into use, or has not submitted the first notice for recording of the frequency assignments under No. 11.15, or, where required, has not provided the due diligence information pursuant to Resolution 49 (Rev.WRC-12) or Resolution 552 (WRC-12), as appropriate, the corresponding information published under Nos.
+11.48 If, after the expiry of the period of seven years from the date of receipt of the relevant complete information referred to in No. 9.1 or 9.2 in case of satellite networks not subject to Section II of Article 9 or in No. 9.1bis in case of satellite networks subject to Section II of Article 9, the administration responsible for the satellite network has not brought the frequency assignments to stations of the network into use, or has not submitted the first notice for recording of the frequency assignments under No. 11.15, or, where required, has not provided the due diligence information pursuant to Resolution 49 (Rev.WRC-12) or Resolution 552 (WRC-12), as appropriate, the corresponding information published under Nos.
 9.2B and 9.38, as appropriate, shall be cancelled, but only after the administration concerned has been informed at least six months before the expiry date referred to in Nos.
 11.44 and 11.44.1 and, where required, § 10 of Annex 1 of Resolution 49 (Rev.WRC-12).
-(WRC-12)
+(WRC-15)

 Reasons: Consequential to the modification of No. 9.1 and addition of No. 9.1bis.
 These modifications are intended to clarify the computation of the 7-year period for the various types of satellite networks.